Punch7577/Gatologger/README.md

 Yes, that is a problem that I am aware of.
 This is the BETA version of the keylogger, and I plan to fully resolve the issue in the final build.

-"The logged keys do not get sent to the discord text channel even though I put in a webhook"
+"The logged keys do not get sent to the discord text channel even though I put in a webhook".

 Check whether or not your webhook works, or try another webhook.
 Realistically, the HTTP response code you should be getting is 204.